-- Optional: garlic.
-(I add 3 lobes of peeled garlic)
+- Optional: a few lobes of peeled garlic.

 - Optional: 1/4 cup of berries (or: 1 teaspoon each of blueberry powder and pomegranate powder)

-I drink the smoothie along with these supplements:
+I like drinking the fasting mimicking smoothie along with these supplements:

 - 1 or 1.5 grams of NMN powder.
 (I actually just add the NMN powder to the smoothie.)
 (The NMN I take is from DoNotAge)